 After undergoing a pleurocentesis procedure, Dr. Bowen will send out any samples taken during the procedure for testing.
 Directly following the procedure, additional chest imaging may be necessary to ensure no complications.
 With the pleurocentesis results, Dr. Bowen will be able to make a diagnosis and explain the next steps for treatment.
 In most cases, recovery is quick and patients are able to go home the same day.

-For an appointment or for more information about pleurocentesis and pleural effusion treatment, contact our office to schedule an evaluation with Dr. Marc Bowen.
+For an appointment or for more information about pleurocentesis and pleural effusion treatment, call 212.480.4062 to schedule an evaluation with Dr. Marc Bowen.